 About Cassidy (she/her)

-Since this is the part of the website where you learn whether I am a good fit for you, I'll tell you about who I am.
+This is the part of the website where you begin to get an idea of whether I might be a good fit to support your process, so I'll tell you a bit about who I am and how I show up in my role as coach.

 I am nothing if not myself with caregivers.
-I really believe in having a sense of humor and being creative in my approaches.
-Because raising kids is hard, and I encourage you to both laugh and cry about it.
-I am always learning new stuff to make the work I do with you even more kick-ass.
+I believe in having a sense of humor and being creative in my approaches.
+Raising kids is hard, so I encourage you to acknowledge (and maybe even embrace) the laughter and the tears.
+I am always learning, bringing fresh perspectives to the work we do together.

 I'm also a Registered Play Therapist Supervisor (RPT-S), accredited by the Association for Play Therapy.
 Becoming an RPT required an additional 150 hours of a combination of graduate studies and continuing education courses, an additional year of play therapy specific supervision, plus ongoing education every year to maintain the title.
-In addition, I do a combination of required and desired continuing education that as of late has included learning from folks with lived experience in neurodiversity affirming approaches, the LGBTQIA+ and specifically trans folks.
+In addition, I do a combination of required and desired (read: learning that doesn't count for continuing education requirements because the system of the profession is flawed and perpetuates a limited scope on healing).
+Continuing education to maintain my licensure has included learning from folks with lived experience in neurodiversity affirming approaches, the LGBTQIA+ community, specifically trans folks.
+I welcome families of varying makeups.
 I've been actively engaging in a personal and professional anti-racism and anti-oppression unlearning journey through peer supervision, consultation, and personal work.
-Most recently, I've been learning a lot from a consultation group Silvana at Decolonize Your Practice has been hosting for the summer of 2023 and now continuing into the fall.
+One of the most valuable learning contexts for me is within community, and in 2023-2024, one invaluable space was consultation sessions facilitated by Silvana at Decolonize Your Practice.

-Identities and areas of privilege: I'm a cishet, ablebodied, white woman with straight size privilege with a graduate degree.
-I'm an ADHDer and am able to offer that lived experience perspective to clients.
-For folks of marginalized identities that need to have some shared lived experience with a provider for felt safety, allow me to guide you toward folks who share those important identities.
+Social location is important when choosing who to work with.
+Here is an overview of my identities and areas of privilege: I'm a cishet, generally able bodied, white woman with straight size privilege and a graduate degree.
+I'm an ADHDer and am able to relate and provide feedback and engage in collaborative problem solving from that lived experience perspective to.
+For folks of marginalized identities who need to have some shared lived experience with a provider for felt safety, I’m happy to guide you toward folks who share those identities and may be a good fit for your needs.

 Click here to schedule your free no obligation 30 minute consultation